Are you a nose breather or a mouth breather?

 Because these muscles allow for the maximal expansion of the lungs within the thoracic cavity, you are actually able to take in more oxygen in a more efficient manner when engaging in nose breathing vs mouth breathing.

-Plus, as mentioned, nasal breathing provides other health and respiratory benefits because the nasal passages filter, warm, and humidify the air that you are breathing.
+Plus, as mentioned, nasal breathing provides other health and respiratory benefits because the nasal passages filter, warm, and humidify the air you breathe.

 Consequently, when air inhaled through the mouth hits the bronchi, it can cause exercise-induced bronchoconstriction, or EIB, and/or an asthmatic response.